alphafoobar/code-kata-elixir/README.md

 # Elixir Code Kata

 Requires Erlang installed and Elixir installed.
 Elixir plugin also available for Jetbrains IDE.
+I'm using IntelliJ IDEA 2019.1.

 ## To build
 ```bash